theintern/intern-tutorial/README.md

 *Note: For full documentation on arguments that can be passed when running tests, check out the [wiki page](https://github.com/theintern/intern/wiki/Running-Tests).*

+If all goes according to plan, you should see the output of the test run in the console.

 ## Step 6: Party